jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 excerpt_separator: <!--more-->
 ---

 I sometimes find it frustrating as an observer of energy markets and policy to understand the quantities those markets deal in.
 News and commentators quote prices in units that consumers may be unfamiliar with, making it difficult to intuit the importance of those prices.
+This post will serve as a gentle reference for what energy quantities mean and how to convert between different standard market conventions.

 Here are some examples:

 - **War in Ukraine**  European wholesale natural gas prices (Dutch Title Transfer Facility or Dutch TTF) ran from &euro;88 per MegaWatt hour (MWh) in February 2022 before Russia's invasion of Ukraine, to a peak of &euro;340 per MWh in August 2022 when concerns about a shortage ran highest.
 After conservation efforts, European countries securing liquefied natural gas imports, and a warmer-than-feared winter, prices fell back to [&euro;76](https://www.nytimes.com/2023/01/03/business/europe-natural-gas-prices.html) by January 2023 and to [&euro;40](https://www.nasdaq.com/articles/europe-gas-dutch-benchmark-hits-19-month-low-on-strong-winds-and-milder-weather) by March.
 In 2020, these prices were under &euro;20 per MWh.